apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Phoenix warehouse crews locate body of missing man 3 days after roof collapse**
+**McDonald’s is about to report earnings.
+Here’s what to expect**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiaGh0dHBzOi8vd3d3LnVzYXRvZGF5LmNvbS9zdG9yeS9uZXdzL25hdGlvbi8yMDI0LzA3LzI4L2JvZHktZm91bmQtcGhvZW5peC13YXJlaG91c2UtY29sbGFwc2UvNzQ1ODA4MzgwMDcv0gEA?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiQ2h0dHBzOi8vd3d3LmNuYmMuY29tLzIwMjQvMDcvMjkvbWNkb25hbGRzLW1jZC1xMi0yMDI0LWVhcm5pbmdzLmh0bWzSAQA?oc=5).

 ## Requirements
 - Python 3.8